kushalpandya/Petrichor/README.md

 ### Motivation

 I have a large collection of music files that I’ve gathered over the years, and I missed having a good offline music player on macOS.
-I used [Swinsian](https://swinsian.com/) (great app, by the way!), but it hasn't been updated in years.
-I also missed features commonly found in streaming apps; so I built Petrichor to scratch that itch and learn Swift and macOS app development along the way!
+I've used several free and paid options but I missed the simplicity and features commonly found in streaming apps; so I built Petrichor to scratch that itch and learn Swift and macOS app development along the way!

 ### Implementation Overview